mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 As Internet protocols' first duty is to the end user {{?RFC8890}}, allowing such power to be concentrated into few hands is counter to the IETF's mission of creating an Internet that 'will help us to build a better human society.' {{?BCP95}}

-Additionally, concentration of power has deleterious effects on the Internet itself, including:
+Finally, concentration of power has deleterious effects on the Internet itself, including:

 * _Limiting Innovation_: Centralization can preclude the possibility of 'permissionless innovation' -- the ability to deploy new, unforeseen applications without requiring coordination with parties other than those you are communicating with.